“With features not found in other 360-degree cameras, Garmin’s rugged Virb 360 is the one to beat.”

 Like other action cameras, the Virb 360 will likely be updated in a year or two.
 But while the hardware may be eventually replaced by newer versions, the rugged design suggests the camera will continue to perform for several years.
 App updates should also help keep the system current

 As with other 360-degree cameras, the other issue is where this format goes next.
-We are still in the early days, and while there’s support from YouTube and Facebook, a lot can change.
-If you buy into this, you should be aware that you are a pioneer in early-adopter territory.
+We are still in the early days, and while there’s support from YouTube and

 Should you buy it?